yanlifang/InterviewPreparation/interview/interview.md

 ### Why is Java a platform independent language?
     Java language was developed in such a way that it does not depend on any hardware or software due to the fact that the compiler compiles the code and then converts it to platform-independent byte code which can be run on multiple systems.
 Only require machine to have a runtime environment

-### Why is Java not a pure object oriented language?
+### Why is Java not a pure object-oriented language?
     Java supports primitive data types - byte, boolean, char, short, int, float, long, and double and hence it is not a pure object oriented language.

 ### Difference between heap and stack memory in Java?
 And how Java utlizes this?
     Stack memory is the portion of memory that was assigned to every individual program.
 And it was fixed.
 On the other hand, heap memory is the portion that was not allocated to the Java program but it will be available for use by the Java program when it is requried, mostly during the runtime of the program.
     Java utilizes this memory as -
     1. When we write a java program then all the variables, methods, etc are stored in the stack memory.
     2. And when we create any object in the java program then that object was created in the heap memory.
 And it was referenced from the stack memory.

     class Main {
         public void printArray(int[] array){